phoboslab/Ejecta/README.md

 For an example application,
   cp -r SampleApp/* App/

+or copy(recursively) any of the lessons folder ported from http://http://learningwebgl.com/

 ## Note on Typed Arrays and Performance
 Typed Arrays are really not available in the current JavascriptCore used by Ejecta/EjectaGL.
 A very primitive version will be supported in the current version that just supports a constructor that takes in an Array object.
 After this the Typed array is completely opaque and useful only for binding buffer data to a buffer.